skywalkapps/nav-priority/README.md

 ## Quick start

-Priority navigation plugin is written in vanilla JS, so it can be easily  integrated to your existing codebase.
-It is also fully compatible with Bootstrap 3.
+Priority Navigation is an implementation of priority+ pattern.
+This plugin is written in vanilla JS, so it can be easily integrated to your existing codebase without other dependencies.
+It is fully compatible with Bootstrap 3.
 You have following options of installation:

 - [Download the latest release](https://github.com/skywalkapps/nav-priority/archive/v1.0.0.zip).
 - Clone the repo: `git clone https://github.com/skywalkapps/nav-priority.git`.